damianhakert/damianhakert.github.io/source/jobs/performance-lead/index.html.md

 As the Performance Lead, you will take overall responsibility for making sure that GitLab the application and GitLab.com runs fast at scale.
-This position will report to the Infrastructure Lead.
+This position will report to the Backend Director.

 ## Responsibilities